Sclerotinia sclerotiorum: Life cycle

 There are two theories contending to explain the majority of S. sclerotiorum virulence: The oxalate-dependent theory and the pH-dependent theory.
 The oxalate theory was very credible because ultraviolet mutants producing knockout of oxalic acid production do have drastically reduced virulence.
 Similar results have also obtained with Botrytis cinerea, similarly an oxalic acid producing pathogen, with similar knockouts.
-However Davidson et al 2016 and others have created transgenic hosts for oxalate oxidase and oxalate decarboxylase and charted the results day by day.
+However Davidson et al. 2016 and others have created transgenic hosts for oxalate oxidase and oxalate decarboxylase and charted the results day by day.
 They find that initial infection is not noticeably dependent on oxalate (although lesion expansion does require it for pH reduction and chelation of calcium).
 This supports the pH theory, with oxalates being merely a part of pH.

 Control

 Control of white mold on crops can depend greatly on cultural, biological, and chemical practices.
-Cultural practices include planting crops at lower densities and higher row spacing to promote air circulation and create microclimates that are less favorable for disease development.
+Cultural practices include planting disease resistant crops, planting at lower densities and higher row spacing to promote air circulation.
+This would allow for creation of microclimates that are less favorable for disease development.
 Besides that, excessive irrigation should be avoided until flowering (which is the most active period of infection) has ceased.
 Furthermore, in susceptible areas, crop rotations should include at least two to three years of non-host crops (for example cereals and corn).
 Good weed control can also limit the amount of host plants in a field and reduce white mold pressure.
-Fields with heavy disease pressure may also be flooded for a period of four to five weeks so as the sclerotia may lose their viability.
+Fields with heavy disease pressure may also be flooded for a period of four to five weeks until the sclerotia lose their viability.
 Tillage reduction can also reduce the number of viable S. sclerotiorum spores.

-Coniothyrium minitans is a pathogen of S. sclerotiorum and is a commercial biocontrol agent for sclerotinia stem rot.
+Coniothyrium minitans, a coelomycete distributed worldwide, is a pathogen of S. sclerotiorum and is a commercial biocontrol agent for sclerotinia stem rot.
 Application of C. minitans should occur three months before S. sclerotiorum development and be incorporated into the soil.
 Correct use of C. minitans can reduce S. sclerotiorum by 95% and sclerotinia stem rot 10 to 70%.

-Systemic and contact fungicides are registered for white models.
+Systemic and contact fungicides are registered for white molds.
 For instance, in soybeans, there are three classes of fungicides that are labeled for white mold control: methyl benzimidazole carbamates, succinate dehydrogenase inhibitors, and demethylation inhibitors.
 Additionally, herbicides containing lactofen have also been reported to indirectly control white mold.
 However, the use of lactofen herbicides can harm crops in years without high disease potential.